-In the morning, you will meet with one of the psychiatrists (Dr Christmas, Professor Keith Matthews, or Professor Douglas Steele) who will conduct a detailed psychiatric interview, focusing on current symptoms and impact of the illness upon your life.
+In the morning, you will meet with one of the psychiatrists (Dr David Christmas or Professor Keith Matthews) who will conduct a detailed psychiatric interview, focusing on current symptoms and impact of the illness upon your life.
 We will also spend time understanding more about you, your family, and your work.
 We routinely use rating scales in order to rate the severity of your illness.

 In the afternoon, you will meet one of our experienced psychological therapists who will take a slightly different approach to understanding your difficulties.
-This session focuses on the previous psychological therapies that you have received and looks at your experiences of these.
-It will also look at how 'psychologically minded' you may be so that we can offer advice on the likelihood that further psychological therapies (e.g. CBT) will be of benefit.
+This session will include a review of the previous psychological therapies that you have received and looks at your experiences of these, so that we can offer advice on the likelihood that further psychological therapies (e.g. CBT) will be of benefit.

 In the afternoon, you will meet with all of the team that you have previously met over the course of the assessment.
 During this session we will offer feedback on what our views are and what treatment recommendations we are likely to make.
 This is an opportunity to ask questions and to clarify anything that hasn't been fully clear.

-The purpose of this session is to come to a common understanding of your difficulties and to ensure that you go away with a sense of what happens next in terms of treatment options.
+The purpose of this session is to come to a common understanding of your difficulties and to ensure that you go away with a sense of what might happen next in terms of treatment options.